Burnsedia/burnsedia.github.io/_site/README.md

 from other places but the code is my own.

 ## Tools and Libraries
-The following tools and libraries are used in this theme
+The following tools and lib9+
+raries are used in this theme

 ### JavaScript
  * [jQuery](http://jquery.com/)